 According to the website below, on which I found the picture and the caption: “this is one of more than than fifty underground bunker substations built in Sweden during World War II.
 Concealing powerful generators, bomb-proof, cooled by underground rivers…”

-Not a week ago I had finished a second reading of Neither Friend Nor Foe: the European Neutrals in World War Two by J.M.
+Recently I read Neither Friend Nor Foe: the European Neutrals in World War Two by J.M.
 Packard.
 I’m not certain this is the best book on the subject since there are some mistakes of fact about World War Two.
 However, what he mentioned about Sweden and its violation of neutrality laws is widely known.

 Sweden’s most significant violation of international law applicable to neutral countries in wartime was allowing German troops to transit Swedish territory.
 As time went on, the Germans ran regular troops trains with military supplies to occupied Norway overland on Swedish territory utilizing the Swedish state rail system.